HassanAsali/Smart-Methods-Summer-Training-2026/03-AI-and-ROS/Task-01-Image-Classification/README.md

 ## Project Description

-In this task, I used Google's Teachable Machine to make an image classification model.

-I trained the model using three different classes, then exported it as a TensorFlow Keras model.
+In this task, I used Google's Teachable Machine to make an image classification model and I trained the model using three different classes, then exported it as a TensorFlow Keras model
 After that, I used a Python script to test the model with a new image.

 ---